lorthos/ednstore/README.md

 Work in progress

-Simple embeddable key value store for Clojure, similar to bitcask & leveldb
+Embeddable key value store for Clojure, similar to bitcask & leveldb

 ## Usage